Summi26/CFD-CAE-Validation-Engineer/README.md

 ---

-### 🚗 Simulation-Driven Optimization in Automotive Engineering – Hyundai Motor India Engineering (2020–2024)
+### 🚗 Representative Sample Work – Hyundai Motor India Engineering (2020–2024)
 **Role:** Research Engineer – CAE & Simulation
 **Location:** Hyderabad, Telangana
-**Tools Used:** ANSYS Fluent, HyperMesh, ABAQUS, SolidWorks, MATLAB, Tecplot

-**Highlights:**
+**Note:** Due to confidentiality agreements, specific project data and visuals are not publicly shareable.
+Below is a representative overview of the scope, impact, and technical contributions.

+**Scope of Work:**
+- Led simulation-driven design and validation for structural and thermal-fluid systems across multiple vehicle platforms
+- Applied advanced FEA and CFD techniques to optimize component durability, vibration resistance, and thermal performance
+- Developed and deployed automation tools to streamline post-processing and reduce manual effort
+- Standardized simulation workflows across cross-functional teams, improving productivity and traceability
+- Managed large-scale simulation datasets and supported data-driven decision-making for design iterations
+- Authored internal technical papers on hydro-locking phenomena in IC engines and aerodynamic effects on sunroof dynamics

+**Key Contributions:**
-- Conducted stiffness analysis on 10+ belt line structures, improving vibration resistance and structural safety by ~15%
+- Improved structural safety through stiffness analysis of belt line assemblies
-- Modeled and optimized 15+ multi-body FEA systems, accelerating damage prediction with 20% faster turnaround
+- Accelerated damage prediction in multi-body systems with optimized FEA modeling
-- Standardized regional CAE workflows, boosting simulation productivity by 25% across cross-functional teams
-- Tested and deployed in-house automation tools, reducing manual effort by ~40% and improving process reliability
+- Reduced simulation turnaround time by 20% and manual effort by ~40%
-- Segregated and managed 1000+ simulation datasets, enhancing tool efficiency, traceability, and data-driven decision-making
-- Presented technical papers on:
-  - *Hydro-locking effects in IC engines*
-  - *Golf ball dynamics and its influence on sunroof performance*
+- Enhanced simulation reliability and reproducibility across regional teams
+- Delivered insights that influenced design modifications and SOP readiness

+**Narrative Summary:**
+This body of work reflects my ability to translate complex engineering challenges into validated, simulation-backed solutions.
+While the proprietary nature of the projects limits public disclosure, the methodologies and outcomes demonstrate my expertise in CAE, automation, and cross-functional collaboration.

 ---